json-schema-form/angular-schema-form-add-ons/examples/camelcase/README.md

 ### Building

+First, install all build tools, in the examples/camelcase folder, run

+    npm install

+The cycle for development is change and then build.
 If you want to make any changes, you should make them in the /src-files and then build, otherwise your changes will not be included in the example.

-To install all build tools, run

-    npm install

 From the installation, gulp should be installed, so therefore, in the examples/camelcase folder, just run:

     gulp default

-This generates examples/basic/angular-schema-form-camelcase.js and examples/basic/angular-schema-form-camelcase.min.js.
+This starts a build and generates examples/basic/angular-schema-form-camelcase.js and examples/basic/angular-schema-form-camelcase.min.js.
 To observe your changes, just refresh the example.html-page.